AdaskoKwi/TicketQueue/README.md

 Documenting these because they were deliberate engineering calls, not oversights.

+### Blocking stack for `purchase-service` (deliberate, not default)

+Unlike `queue-service`, this service uses a classic blocking stack (Spring Data JPA, standard `@RestController`, blocking `@KafkaListener`) rather than reactive.

+This is a deliberate choice based on actual traffic shape, not a default: `queue-service` must absorb a sudden burst of thousands of concurrent joins (the "flash sale" moment), which is exactly where non-blocking I/O pays off. `purchase-service`, by contrast, only receives the trickle of users already released from the queue — even with ~20 concurrent events releasing 5 users each every few seconds, that's on the order of 100 requests over several seconds, not a burst.
+At that traffic shape, a blocking stack has no meaningful throughput disadvantage, and it keeps the service simpler (standard JPA, standard `@KafkaListener`, no R2DBC) without sacrificing anything in practice.

+This is intentionally asymmetric: not every service in the system needs the same execution model — the model should match each service's actual load profile.

 ### Servlet stack (Tomcat) over full WebFlux

 This service uses Reactive Redis (`ReactiveRedisTemplate`, `Mono`/`Flux`) throughout,